 Have you ever had a hoecake?
-Last Saturday, I found myself in Oxford, Mississippi and that’s what I had for breakfast—hoecakes.
+On a Saturday in October, I found myself in Oxford, Mississippi and that’s what I had for breakfast—hoecakes.

 I was attending the 11th Annual Southern Foodways Symposium.
-This year, the theme was drinkways and true to form, that morning there were on offer cool jugs of thick, tart buttermilk dotted with flecks of butter.
+The theme was drinkways and true to form, that morning there were on offer cool jugs of thick, tart buttermilk dotted with flecks of butter.
 But it was the hoecakes that held my attention and left me craving more.

 Hoecakes, at least where I’m from, aren’t that common.
 My great-grandma Blanche used to make them, but she was the last one in my family to prepare them on a regular basis.
 In Oxford, we were eating them for breakfast, smothered in sweet sorghum syrup, but my great-grandma used to serve them instead at lunch and dinner in place of cornbread.

 It’s said they are named hoecakes because field workers cooked them on their hoes hovered over an open flame.
 They’re also known as Johnnycakes, ashcakes or hot-water cornbread, as my great-grandmother called them.
 But no matter what you say, cornmeal is the key to hoecakes.
 There are countless recipes for hoecakes, but at their most basic they are made with just cornmeal, hot water, and salt.

 Hoecakes are crisp on the outside and soft on the inside.
 Sometimes, they come stuffed with chewy cracklin’s, as were the ones I ate in Oxford.
 I’ve also heard stories of people adding green onions, corn or chiles to their hoecakes.
 I, however, prefer mine plain topped with a spread of sweet butter and a sprinkle of salt.